RandomComputerUser/FancyLighting/README.md

 ## Latest Version

 ### v1.1.2 (2026-??-??)
+- Added Fancy Sky Light Shading
+  - Note for mod developers: this change affects the `PostUpdateLightMap` hook in the Mod.Call() API
 - Added the "Neutral (LMS)" TMO, which is the new default
 - Renamed the "Neutral" TMO to "Neutral (old)" and "Filmic" to "Filmic (sRGB)"
 - Tweaked and optimized vibrance boost